RexManglicmot/Lung-Cancer-Survival-Analysis/Lung-Cancer-Survival-Analysis.md

 Things Need To DO:

-1. More Theory of Survival Analysis
+1. More Theory of Survival Analysis + Censoring
 2. Create a dumbbell chart
 3. Limitations
 4. Check Grammar